Previous Episode << >> Next Episode

 James was confused.
 When he figured it out he cringed.
 "What, no. I just think it's a bit cold that we can calmly discuss killing, or worse still, erasing somebody without even considering other options."

 "It's impossible.
-We both can't exist.
+We can't both exist.
 It's fine," Morgan said with a weak smile.

 "A hypothetical third option could be the reason for the temporal anomaly," Tuvok suggested.